Non-diagonal DVCS and transition GPDs: A unified framework for spinless hadron case $\gamma^* \pi \to \gamma \pi \pi$: within the framework of GPDs e^- ^+ e^- ^+ ^0 in description of generalized parton distributions

 Figure~\ref{Fig_Diagram_ND_DVCS_pions} depicts the handbag diagram for the DVCS process~(\ref{DVCS_pi_to_2pi}) in the framework of the collinear factorization, providing a description of the reaction in terms of the $\pi\to\pi\pi$ transition GPDs.
 Non-diagonal $\pi\to\pi\pi$ transition GPDs are introduced as matrix elements of the QCD string quark operator between the initial $\pi$ and the final $2\pi$ states:

 defined on the light-cone $z^2 = 0$, where the Wilson line $[0, z]$ ensures the gauge invariance of the quark operator.
-The $\pi\to\pi\pi$ GPDs generalize the concept of pion-to-resonance transition GPDs, see figure~\ref{fig:transitionGPD}.
+Within kinematics corresponding to the generalized Bjorken limit (\ref{Bjorken_limit}), with invariant mass of the final state $\pi \pi$ system, $W_{\pi \pi}$, being of order of $2\pi$ resonance mass, $M_{\cal R}$, the $\pi\to\pi\pi$ GPDs generalize the concept of pion-to-resonance transition GPDs, see figure~\ref{fig:transitionGPD}.
 We argue that these objects provide a unified description of the reaction (\ref{DVCS_pi_to_2pi}) across the entire $2\pi$-resonance region, representing a step forward in describing non-diagonal hard exclusive reactions compared to simpler frameworks that account only for transition from the target pion to isolated resonances.

 The reaction~(\ref{DVCS_pi_to_2pi}) is, in principle, experimentally accessible through the Sullivan-type process~\cite{Sullivan:1971kd}: